SolaceSamples/solace-samples-nodejs/README.md

 * Additional sample code, showing how to make use of **advanced** features of the Solace message-router is available in the [advanced-samples directory](https://github.com/SolaceSamples/solace-samples-nodejs/tree/master/src/advanced-samples).

+    - [Secure Session](https://github.com/SolaceSamples/solace-samples-nodejs/tree/master/src/advanced-samples): Learn how to use secure connection to the server, and server and client certificate authentication.
     - [Active Flow Indication](https://github.com/SolaceSamples/solace-samples-nodejs/tree/master/src/advanced-samples): Learn how multiple flows can bind to an exclusive queue, but only one client at a time can actively receive messages.
     - [Durable Topic Endpoint Consumer](https://github.com/SolaceSamples/solace-samples-nodejs/tree/master/src/advanced-samples): Learn how to consume messages from a Durable Topic Endpoint (DTE).
     - [Event Monitor](https://github.com/SolaceSamples/solace-samples-nodejs/tree/master/src/advanced-samples): Learn how to monitor message-router generated events.
     - [GuaranteedRequestor/Replier](https://github.com/SolaceSamples/solace-samples-nodejs/tree/master/src/advanced-samples): Learn how to set up guaranteed request/reply messaging.
     - [NoLocal Pub-Sub](https://github.com/SolaceSamples/solace-samples-nodejs/tree/master/src/advanced-samples): Learn how to prevent messages published on a session or flow received on that same session or flow.
-    - [Secure Session](https://github.com/SolaceSamples/solace-samples-nodejs/tree/master/src/advanced-samples): Learn how to use secure connection to the server and server and client certificate authentication.

 ## Checking out